eduvon0220/ruby-selenium-starter/README.md

 directory.
 Copy the structure in the examples and your tests should be executed automagically by the above.
 - You will likely want to update the data in the config.rb file.
-But should not need to update anything in the rub.rb file unless you are applying a general fix to this repo that you plan to contribute.
+But should not need to update anything in the ruby.rb file unless you are applying a general fix to this repo that you plan to contribute.

 General Examples
 --------